janverschelde/PHCpack/src/doc/source/welcome.rst

 Taylor Brysiewicz, Diego Cifuentes, Corey Harris, Kaie Kubjas, Anne Seigal, and Jeff Sommars.

+Jasmine Otto helped with the setup of the JupyterHub and the development of the code snippets for the menu structure of the notebook interface to phcpy.

+Thanks to the efforts of Doug Torrance, both PHCpack and phcpy can be installed with the package managers of Ubuntu.

-The software has been developed with GNAT GPL, the gnu-ada compiler.
+The software has been developed with GNAT GPL, the gnu-ada compiler, and belongs to the catalog of ready-to-use Ada/SPARK libraries available through the package manager Alire.
+The development benefited from participation to the Ada devroom at various FOSDEM conferences.

 This material is based upon work supported by the National Science Foundation under Grants No. 9804846, 0105739, 0134611,